isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 If you do not have the necessary profit and loss statements required for determining the revenue drop for your business at the subject location, you must provide a copy of a Statutory Declaration attesting that you meet the relevant eligibility criteria in Section 1 of the Declaration Form (of the Notice of Rental Waiver).

 A statutory declaration made in Singapore must be in the form set out in the First Schedule of the Oaths and Declarations Act (Cap.
 211) and be made before a Commissioner for Oaths, Notary Public or a Justice of the Peace.
-The following links contain a list of Commissioners/Notaries/Justices, who may be contacted for further assistance: https://go.gov.sg/conp-list and https://go.gov.sg/jp-list.
+The following links contain a list of Commissioners/Notaries/Justices, who may be contacted for further assistance:  <a href="https://go.gov.sg/conp-list/" target="new">https://go.gov.sg/conp-list/</a> and <a href="https://go.gov.sg/jp-list/" target="new">https://go.gov.sg/jp-list/</a>.

 <a name="q19">**Q19.
 What if I cannot prepare the necessary supporting documents and complete service within 28 calendar days?**</a>